Walpurgis in the Harz Mountains

 The witches' dance floor

-The Hexentanzplatz is certainly one of the most famous excursion destinations in the entire Harz region.
-After all, the historic plateau near Thale in the Harz Mountains is precisely the place where, according to legend, the witches meet on 30 April to continue their ritual dance to the Brocken, where they will try the devil's hand.
-It is therefore hardly surprising that the witches' dance site is a magnet for numerous visitors who are captivated by the spring festival, especially on Walpurgis Night.
+The Hexentanzplatz is certainly one of the most famous excursion destinations in the entire Harz Mountains.
+After all, the historic plateau near Thale in the Harz Mountains is precisely the place where, according to legend, the witches meet on 30 April to continue their ritual dance to the Brocken where they will try the devil's hand.
+It is therefore hardly surprising that the witches' dance site is a magnet for numerous visitors, especially on Walpurgis Night, who are mesmerised by the spring festival.

 A real experience awaits you here on a night full of live acts, fireworks and laser shows surrounded by thousands of people dressed up as ghoulish devils, witches or fantasy creatures.

 The following selected events and happenings await you around Walpurgis Night in the Harz Mountains.
 This is just a small selection of Walpurgis events worth seeing.
-Be sure to check out our calendar of events to discover more exciting Walpurgis events.
+Be sure to take a look at our events calendar to discover more exciting Walpurgis events.

 Walpurgis spectacle in Schierke